Homological stability for topological chiral homology of completions: Definition of topological chiral homology of partial algebras

-Alternatively, one think of this as the parametrized topological chiral homology over $M$ of the relative manifold bundle $(D(M),S(M))$ over $M$ given by the disk and sphere bundle.
+See Page 393 of \cite{Sa} (Page 20 of the arXiv version) for more details.
+One can think of this as the parametrized topological chiral homology over $M$ of the relative manifold bundle $(D(M),S(M))$ over $M$ given by the disk and sphere bundles.
 Before we define the scanning map, we fix some notation for spaces of sections of a bundle.